-But the talent of certain artists, the diversity of forms that street art can express : wall paintings, collage, stencils, yarn bombing (knitting), wall sculpture, mosaic… popularized the street art to the point of allowing it into museums, art galleries and schools of art, that it even sometimes reverses the approach to art for some street artists as Blek le Rat explains:
+But the talent of certain artists, the diversity of forms that street art can express : wall paintings, collage, stencils, yarn bombing (knitting), wall sculpture, mosaic, light painting… popularized the street art to the point of allowing it into museums, art galleries and schools of art, that it even sometimes reverses the approach to art for some street artists as Blek le Rat explains:

 "The problem with galleries is that 99% of street artists use urban art as a springboard to enter into these galleries.
 It is a big mistake because their artworks are seen in galleries just by around forty people and by around ten in museums, whilst in the street, over a hundred thousand people will see them, and what gives recognition and essence to a work is the fact of being seen and not to be sold or considered as a work of art in a museum; it is done to be seen by the people".

 This dialogue between artists and the population is found in many places in Seine Saint Denis in North east Paris.
 Graffiti artists from around the world come to certain spots in this territory, to invent new images, and new modes of expression interacting with their environment by making a public space their own.